xmidt-org/svalinn/README.md

 For registering to an endpoint, Svalinn is capable of registering to [Caduceus](https://github.com/xmidt-org/caduceus), a part of [XMiDT]((https://github.com/xmidt-org/xmidt)).

+## Code of Conduct
+This project and everyone participating in it are governed by the [XMiDT Code Of Conduct](https://xmidt.io/code_of_conduct/).
+By participating, you agree to this Code.

 ## Details

 Svalinn has two main functions: registering for events and inserting events